-This is a website dedicated to the documentation of my woodworking endeavors.
-The name Je ne sais quoi Woodworking indicates on the one hand that I am very much a novice and on the other that there is a goal of achieving something special.
-In other words, a certain je ne sais quoi, which is snob vernacular for an indefinably elusive quality that is (in this case) pleasing to the eye and hopefully functional at the same time.
-For those of you who wants to know how to pronounce je ne sais quoi go here.
+This is a website dedicated to the documentation of my woodworking endeavours.
+The name Je ne sais quoi Woodworking indicates on the one hand that I am still in the process of learning the trade and on the other that there is a goal of achieving something special.
+In other words, “a certain je ne sais quoi”, (which is snob vernacular for an indefinably elusive quality that is aesthetically pleasing to the eye and hopefully functional at the same time) is what I am aiming for.
+For those of you who wants to know how to pronounce je ne sais quoi, go here.

 What makes my site and posts different to other woodworking blogs is the fact that I am based in Namibia and English is very much my second language.
 My geographical location presents multiple challenges in accessing tools and ability to get hands-on advice/teaching.
 On the positive side, it helps me to endeavour beyond my comfort zone on a fairly frequent basis.
 The language issue might result in unintended (by me) humour for the readers.
 Furthermore, I am a psychiatrist by training, which should restrict excessive comments by readers (as I can read minds).